Palangka Raya: Recent history

 Surrounded by forests and peat land, the city can be heavily affected by haze in the dry season, notably in 2015 and 2019.
 In 2015, the haze made the sky look yellow and affected road traffic.

 In 2019, the haze caused several people to evacuate the city.
 Forest fires and haze have been annual threats to the city and the city government formed a special agency to deal with forest fires and haze.
 The city government constructed 23 canals and three retention basins around the city to deal with threat of forest fires in 2019.

-The city was a candidate to become the new Indonesian capital until the 2019 announcement that the new capital will be in Penajam North Paser Regency and Kutai Kartanegara Regency, both in East Kalimantan.
+The city was a candidate to become the new Indonesian capital until the 2019 announcement that the new capital will be partly in Penajam North Paser Regency and partly in Kutai Kartanegara Regency, both in East Kalimantan.

 Geography

 Palangka Raya borders Gunung Mas Regency to the north, Katingan Regency to the west, and Pulang Pisau Regency to the south and east.
 The area's soil consists mostly of peat and alluvium in its southern part and podzol on the northern part of the city.
-Overall, podzol soil dominates the city soil with 218,486 out of 285,349 hectares of city's landscape.
+Overall, podzol soil dominates the city soil with 218,486 out of 285,312 hectares of city's landscape.
 Most of the city's topography is flat, with a general slope of less than 40 percent.
 Palangka Raya is mostly located around 35 meters above sea level.

 10,105.34 hectares of land in the city is designated as protected forest, while 90,722.15 hectares are production forest.
 In addition, there are also 63,816.40 hectares of national park, 1,771.13 hectares of nature reserve, and 726.20 hectares of preserved nature.